 In preparation for World War II, Cal Poly’s Rosie the Riveter training programs were set in motion, and Navy pre-flight training began in 1942.
 After the war, Cal Poly expanded as World War II veterans enrolled under the G.I.
 Bill, with on-campus housing made available at the married student village, Vetville.

 In 1949, cereal magnate W. K. Kellogg donated his Arabian horse ranch to Cal Poly, and the two Cal Poly campuses came into being.
 In the same year, the San Luis Obispo and Pomona campuses combined forces to produce the first Cal Poly float for the Tournament of Roses Parade in Pasadena.
 In 1956, women were once again admitted as students at Cal Poly.

 Cal Poly’s darkest hours were in the aftermath of the 1960 crash of the plane carrying the college’s football team.
 Sixteen Mustang football players, the student manager, a member of the Mustang Booster Club, and four others perished on October 29.
 Of the forty-eight persons aboard the chartered aircraft, another twenty-two were injured, some gravely.

 In 1966, after 33 years as Cal Poly’s leader, President McPhee retired.
 Robert E. Kennedy succeeded him, ushering in a period of period of remarkable growth and expansion.
 The arrival of President Warren J. Baker in 1979 continued the success of Cal Poly and its learn-by-doing philosophy.

-For the Centennial celebrations, the first book-length history of Cal Poly was created.
+For the 2001 Centennial celebrations, the first book-length history of Cal Poly was created.
 Cal Poly: The First Hundred Years features 320 illustrations from all decades of campus life.
 Copies are available in Special Collections and Archives and the main collections at the Kennedy Library.